-Honey French Toast!
-Since I am not a baker, I rarely keep vanilla bean extracts and cinnamon in my spice pantry.
-While I've seen French toast recipes without ingredients to sweeten the French toast, I prefer my French toast to have more flavor than eggs and milk so I started using ingredients I readily have in the kitchen to sweeten the toast.
+Honey French Toast.
+Since I am not a baker, I rarely keep vanilla extract or cinnamon in my spice pantry.
+While I’ve seen French toast recipes without ingredients to sweeten the custard, I prefer my French toast to carry more flavor than just eggs and milk, so I began using ingredients I already have in the kitchen to sweeten the toast.

-Back in January, I shared my Hazelnut French Toast recipe when I was flavoring my coffee with Chobani hazelnut-flavored coffee creamer.
-As I returned to lightening morning coffee with whole milk, I looked for other ingredients to sweeten the French toast, and honey caught my attention.
+Back in January, I shared my Hazelnut French Toast recipe when I was flavoring my coffee with Chobani hazelnut coffee creamer.
+As I returned to lightening my morning coffee with whole milk, I looked for other ways to sweeten French toast, and honey felt like the obvious answer—clean, direct, and already within reach.

 INGREDIENTS